 Folks in the door industry seldom see doors as metaphors.
 We see exterior and interior doors.
 Hollow metal, wood and fiberglass reinforced polyester (FRP) flush doors.
 Arched doors and revolving doors.
 There are so many kinds of doors that it isn’t surprising that doors’ architectural functions, for security, safety, aesthetics, convenience and privacy, dwarf their symbolic significance for us.

-Yet it is also true that door industry professionals take particular pleasure in the beauty of doors, and adorn their offices with artwork featuring castle doors, collages of colorful doors, framed photos of weather-beaten doors, and arty shots of sleek, shiny or uniquely shaped doors.
+Strangely, even the Ancient Romans knew of doors’ symbolic and spiritual significance, as one of their most popular gods was Janus.
+Perhaps door industry professionals know something about Roman mythology others don’t, as us professionals take pleasure in the beauty of doors.
+We adorn our offices with artwork featuring castle doors, collages of colorful doors, framed photos of weather-beaten doors, and arty shots of sleek, shiny or uniquely shaped doors.